SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/Constraints/NodeConstraints/README.md

 #Node Constraints Sample

-This sample demonstrate  how to disable rotate constraint from the default node constraints.
-The Constraints property of the Node allows you to enable or disable the Select, Drag, Resize, Rotate, Delete, InConnect, OutConnect etc.
+This sample demonstrates how to disable the rotate constraint from the default node constraints.
+The Constraints property of the Node allows you to enable or disable the Select, Drag, Resize, Rotate, Delete, InConnect, OutConnect, and more.

 Demo: